Trendit-website/Trendit-api/backend/README.md

 ```

 If login is successful, you will receive a JSON response with a 200 OK status code.
-The response will include an access token for authentication.
+The response will include user's id.

 ```json
 {